shenglinwh/psvro/draft-jiang-sidrops-psvro.md

 - ***Multi-homing***: When multi-homing occur without the use of BGP, it can result in MOAS conflicts.
 Assuming there is a link between ASx and ASy, and the routing on that link is done using either static routing or an Interior Gateway Protocol (IGP) without the use of BGP.
 From a BGP perspective, ASx is considered to have direct reachability to prefixes belonging to ASy.
 - ***Aggregation***: According to {{RFC1930}}, aggregation could result in routes that end in AS sets.
 Specifically, when the ATOMIC_AGGREGATE attributes of aggregation announcements are not specific, the origin AS may be lost, potentially leading to a prefix being originated from more than one AS.
 - ***Business consideration***: Companies often choose providers that offer high-speed and reliable data services to host their servers.
 For efficient resource allocation, a parent organization that owns a large chunk of IP addresses may divide its address space among one or more child organizations, which choose different providers and ask them to announce the same prefix.
 Additionally, a multi-national company may advertise its prefix from multiple locations where it has offices.
 - ***Traffic engineering***: An organization may advertise reachability to its prefixes from multiple ASs it owns.
 - ***Internet exchanges***: Internet Exchanges (IX) prefixs can be directly reachable from all ASes at the exchange point.
 Each AS at the exchange point could advertise the prefix as directly originated from that AS.
 - ***Anycast***: Anycast prefixes intended to originate from multiple ASes.
 This approach is potentially employed by content distribution networks (CDNs) to redirect traffic to the nearest servers, ensuring speedy data delivery to their customers.
 - ***Prefix hijacking and misconfigurations***: Malicious AS may advertise prefixes belonging to another organization, with the intention of attracting its traffic.
 Similarly, unwanted annoucements can occur due to misconfiguration.

-Distinguishing between prefix hijacking, misconfigurations, and legitimate MOAS (Multi-Origin Autonomous System) can be a complex task.
+Distinguishing between prefix hijacking, misconfigurations, and legitimate MOAS can be a complex task.
 The challenge arises from the resemblance of these behaviors, as they often display similar characteristics.
 Moreover, accurately identifying and classifying these situations necessitates a route origin registry with high coverage and accuracy.

 ## Integrity of current Route Origin Registry